Worried about sending personal or financial data over email?

 Whether it's personal ID, bank details, or client information, sending it unprotected could break trust - and the law.

-Regulations like the UK GDPR and FCA’s Consumer Duty require businesses to take appropriate steps - including encryption - to secure data in transit.
+Regulations like the UK GDPR and the FCA's Consumer Duty require businesses to take appropriate steps - including encryption - to secure data in transit.

 Even consumers are encouraged to take precautions when sending documents like passports or payslips.
+UK research on email security habits suggests many people still underestimate everyday risks.

 Email is convenient, but without encryption, it's like posting a letter without an envelope.